Skandal im Sperrbezirk: Context

 "Skandal im Sperrbezirk" was written in the context of changes to Munich's Sperrbezirksverordnung ("restricted area ordinance").
 When the city hosted the 1972 Summer Olympics, the ordinance was tightened.
 It was further restricted in 1980 after the CSU gained a majority in Munich's local government in 1978.
 Under Peter Gauweiler, who had been who served as Kreisverwaltungsreferent (district management official) in Munich, the ordinance was more strictly enforced, and prostitutes were moved to the outskirts of the city.
 Gauweiler also targeted sex clubs, peep shows, and bars with questionable reputations.
 His goal was to eliminate "hot sex" in Munich.

 As a result, prostitution became illegal in nearly all areas of Munich, including apartments and hotels.
 The red-light districts were relocated to the outskirts of the city.
 These areas still exist today, such as a parking lot on Bundesstraße 13 near the Neuherberg exit of the A9, which is still used for street prostitution.
-Although located on Munich's outskirts, this area belongs to the community of Oberschleißheim.
+Although located on Munich's outskirts, this area belongs to the municipality of Oberschleißheim.
 The chorus line Und draußen vor der großen Stadt stehn die Nutten sich die Füße platt ("And outside the big city, the prostitutes stand around till their feet hurt") references these street prostitution areas formed due to the Sperrbezirksverordnung.